Time 100: 2020s

 The 2023 list included King Charles III, Olena Zelenska, Doja Cat, Patrick Mahomes, and Sam Altman.

 The 2024 list included Dua Lipa, Dev Patel, 21 Savage, Jenny Holzer, and Lauren Blauvelt.

-The 2025 list included Ahmed al-Sharaa, Yoshiki, Serena Williams, Mark Zuckerberg, Elon Musk, and Snoop Dogg.
+The 2025 list included Muhammad Yunus, Ahmed al-Sharaa, Yoshiki, Serena Williams, Mark Zuckerberg, Elon Musk, and Snoop Dogg.

+The 2026 list included Tarique Rahman, Pope Leo XIV, Luke Combs, Jennie, Zoe Saldaña, Nikki Glaser, Alysa Liu, Balendra Shah, and Reid Wiseman.

 Multiple appearances

 Each category is given equal weight every year, but some people make repeat appearances over time.

 The following list includes individuals who have appeared at least three times.
 The order is based on the number of times each person has been listed in Time 100.
 Those who are tied are listed alphabetically.
 Some individuals, such as Nelson Mandela, have also been listed in the one-off Times list of "The Most Important People of the 20th Century".
-They are listed in bold.